mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 You can visit the Microsoft documentation [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions) or a post from StackOverflow [here](https://stackoverflow.com/questions/638496/what-is-fastest-int-convert-toint32x-or-int32-parsex).

-As a developer, we usually write the codes below.
+As a developer, we usually write the  below.

 ```csharp
 while (reader.Read())